admjs/obsidian-mcp/README.md

 3. **"Bridge script not found"**
    - Use the "Reset to Default" button to restore the bridge script path
    - Ensure the bridge script file exists and is executable
+   - Make sure you copied the `scripts/` folder during installation

+4. **"Cannot find module" error in MCP client**
+   - Verify the bridge script path in your MCP client configuration
+   - Ensure Node.js is installed and accessible
+   - Make the bridge script executable: `chmod +x /path/to/bridge/script`

 ### Testing